naruto522ru/to-arch/README.md

 - free up space by removing the old system

 When something goes wrong
-In the worst case the script will fail in a state where your system has (partially) been moved to /orig or /gentoo has partially been moved to the root filesystem.
+In the worst case the script will fail in a state where your system has (partially) been moved to /orig or /arch has partially been moved to the root filesystem.
 In that case the system is not functional.
-Boot from [System Rescue CD](https://www.system-rescue-cd.org), mount the root filesystem and move the folders back in place manually.
+Boot from [System Rescue](www.system-rescue.org), mount the root filesystem and move the folders back in place manually.
 Then reboot.